freddief/mizuhopriceservice/README.md

 ## Design decisions

-* Camel as an EIS framework
+* Camel as an EIP framework
 * Active MQ as a message broker
 * Domain models used for internal persistence
 * Inheritance structure for modelling Instruments